-2. Crawl around in your directory structure.
-Each time you enter a new directory type
+- 2. Crawl aroud in your directory strucutre.
+Each time you enter a new directory type - \$ echo \$PWD \$ echo \$OLDPWD - 3.
+Use cd to change into some directory.

-'''

-unix> echo $PWD

-unix> echo $OLDPWD

-'''

-- 3. Use cd to change into some directory.
 Then type cd and then pwd.
 Repeat this.
-What does mean? - 4.
-Enter the command printenv into the shell.
-What do you see?
+What does - mean?

-3.1 Processes and Directories
+4.1 Processes and Directories

-We know that when we log in, we are starting the shell.
+We know that when we log in, we are starting a program called a shell.
 The shell is a process, or running program.
 Every process has a cwd (current working directory).
 When you type pwd into your shell, you are asking the OS to tell you your shell's current working directory.
 If you log in to a UNIX server in several terminal windows, each runs in a separate shell, so each has can have its own working directory.